ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 Trigger

 In order to minimize the active queries from ioBroker to RegaHSS, a trigger can also push the data on a change on the CCU within a program.
-A virtual key of the CCU can be used for this, which is triggered in a CCU program.
+A CCU virtual button that is triggered in a CCU program can be used for this.
 By default, this is the BidCosRF.50.PRESS_SHORT key (see example program).

 ### Sync area
 Here the user can specify which information is to be taken over by the CCU in ioBroker.
 The corresponding objects and data points are then created in ioBroker.